-Online research continues growing worldwide compared to classical telephone and personal surveys.
+Online research has establisthed worldwide compared to classical telephone and personal surveys.
 Thus, a fair share of quantitative interviews is done online already.
 Technological progress and increase of Internet use are essential drivers for digital methods in market-, opinion and social research.
-Eight out of ten households are equipped with Internet access in Austria, with more than three quarters of these households using mobile broadband access and approx. 80% of the 16 to 74 year old Austrians are actively using the Internet on a regular basis.
+Nine out of ten households are equipped with Internet access in Austria, with more than three quarters of these households using mobile broadband access and approx. 88% of the Austrians – nearly 75% daily -Â are actively using the Internet on a regular basis.
 (Source: Statistik Austria)

-Even though online research is successfully used for several marketing areas, some limitations have to be considered.
+Even though online research is successfully used for several research areas, some limitations have to be considered.
 Online research uses technologies which must be handled appropriately by researcher as well as respondents.
 So, professional technical service should be used, which also affects costs of a study.
 Still, elderly people and lower educational level are less active in the Internet than other groups of the population.
 Thus, other classical methods like telephone or personal interviews might be more appropriate for research objectives including this target-group.
 In case the survey-topic includes a variety of aspects suggesting detailed explanation, a supporting interviewer should conduct the survey.
 Non-response in Online survey is often mentioned as disadvantage of this method; however non-response is namely an issue in telephone and personal interviews as well and despite of these limitiations, advantages of Internet methods will support the ongoing success of Online research.